NorwegianRefugeeCouncil/ckanext-api-tracking/README.md

 This extension adds a new middleware to the CKAN application that intercept all API requests and log them into the CKAN database.
 A new database table was created to store this information.
 This table is similar to the current CKAN `tracking_raw` table (in use at the `TrackingMiddleware`).
-Considering the similarities with this CKAN core feature, a possible future for extension is to capture all calls and unify usage tracking.
+Considering the similarities with the CKAN core feature, a possible future for this extension is to capture all calls and unify usage tracking.

 This extension also includes a series of dashboards with a summary of the available data.
 These dashboards are based on the CKAN core `StatsPlugin` plugin.
 This extension eventually will attempt to replace the current `stats` plugin.